hjelfman/hjelfman.github.io/_posts/2022-03-12-ManicMarchDayTwelve.md

 This phenomenon appears a lot like [spaced repetition learning](https://www.gwern.net/Spaced-repetition).
 Therein lies a possible mechanism to keep this state of Revelation for those who choose to do so.
 However, just because somebody can do something does not mean it is a good idea.
 Not all psychedelic observation tracks within the real world (though I do believe a lot does!) and trying to apply this without discernment may be harmful.

 ### What is Manic March?
-On Feburary 27, 2022, I thought it would be a great idea to create some sort of content - writing, art, coding, etc. - every day of the next month.
+On February 27, 2022, I thought it would be a great idea to create some sort of content - writing, art, coding, etc. - every day of the next month.
 Luckily, the alliteration worked out.
 This should be the twelfth post in the series.